Service to Suncook

 Termination of Service

-Independent operation of the Suncook Valley Railroad between Suncook and Center Banstead was a direct result of the B&M seeking ways to cut their operating losses in the 1920's across their myriad of branch lines.
-It is not, therefor, unsurprising that the B&M kept an eye on the Suncook Loop itself as yet another branch to reduce the operating losses from the service required on such a low density line.
+Independent operation of the Suncook Valley Railroad between Suncook and Center Banstead was a direct result of the B&M seeking further ways to cut their operating losses in the 1920's across their myriad of branch lines.
+It is not, therefor, unsurprising that the B&M kept an continuing eye on the Suncook Loop itself as yet another branch to reduce the operating losses from the service required on such a low density line.

-An early indication of the B&M's desires was touched on in a memo from S. E. Miller to J. W. Smith on 8/22/27, regarding the Suncook local/Stone Hill switcher.
+An indication of the B&M's desires was touched on in a memo from S. E. Miller to J. W. Smith on 8/22/27, regarding the Suncook local/Stone Hill switcher.
 While the memo is cryptic, Mr. Miller suggests that the Suncook Valley may not be able to take on some unspecified new duty, believed to be afternoon service to customers in Hooksett, as it would probably interfere with their existing train scheduling.
 After a conversation with SV General Manager Fosgate, the matter is explicitly dropped in a 9/16/27 memo.

-With the establishment of Emerson Manufacturing at the old Dundee mill in Hooksett in 1930, the B&M felt it worthwhile to increase the frequency of service on the Loop, but by April 1931, the effects of the ever- worsening Depression resulted in management relooking at Loop service.
+With the establishment of Emerson Manufacturing at the old Dundee mill in Hooksett in 1930, the B&M felt it worthwhile to increase the frequency of service on the Loop, but by April 1931, the effects of the ever-worsening Depression resulted in management relooking at Loop service.
 The old expense estimate produced two years prior was dusted off and updated, this time yielding an estimated savings of $14,141.66.
 This new number came in so much higher because included in the Suncook Loop proposal was the discontinuance of the Stone Hill switcher entirely, with Claremont Branch trains being considered as the likely candidates to serve the quarries and other customers north of Concord, and the "OM job," in reference to an existing Lincoln to Mechanicville freight, would be able to pick up work between Eastside (Concord,) and Northfield.
 Symbol freights W-C 1 and M-O 2 were both candidates to assume switching duties at the Hooksett freight house.
 B&M trains 303, 3601, and 3604 were expected to continue service into Concord under the proposal, but the future of Train 812 was questionable.
 However, once again the proposal came to naught, with a final, and surprisingly hopeful, memo dated June 10 being the last mention in B&M files.

 With stagnating economic conditions over the next couple years, discussion of changes to Suncook Loop service resurfaced by March of 1933.
 However, once again B&M management came to the conclusion that it was preferable for them to continue the service, and a notice of this position was finally delivered to SV General Manager Fowler on October 21 of that year.
 While the reasons given to him for their decision were vague, they were elaborated on in the preceding B&M files: lost mail revenue from B&M passenger trains that would continue to run regardless and loss of switching duties in Suncook Village.

-The entire matter was again considered in June of 1934.
-The study undertaken the previous year was updated, including a comprehensive analysis of the possible savings to be obtained if F-C 1 were to cease running to Hooksett or Suncook on a daily basis, and if afternoon runs by the Bristol local were similarly curtailed.
-Still, nearly five more months passed before yet another update was requested, with yet another time study put together.
-It was determined that three fewer dollars would be saved than when the situation had been looked at earlier that year.
-Existing records shine no further light on the situation until the following January.
-Effective Jan 12, 1935, the B&M curtailed all service over the Suncook Loop's Merrimack River bridges in Hooksett, and simultaneously curtailed all passenger service on the entirety of the Loop.
+Effective January 12, 1935, the B&M took the dramatic step of curtailing all service over the Suncook Loop's Merrimack River bridges in Hooksett, and simultaneously curtailed all passenger service on the entirety of the Loop.
 Brought upon the line by damage to the wooden bridges, this action quite nearly spelled the end of service into Suncook.
-With no passenger trains running on the Loop, mail and express were to be trucked, only to be transferred back onto a SV car for further movement to Valley points.
+With no passenger trains running on the Loop, mail and express were to be trucked, only to be transferred back onto the SV car for further movement to Valley points.
 Similarly, LCL shipments were shifted to trucks out of Manchester, which were able to provide better service at lower cost than continuing to run freight trains on a daily basis.
+The B&M local freight would venture to Suncook only for carload freight on an as needed basis.
 This being an untenable situation, further discussion must have ensued with SV management, but action continued to be delayed for months.
-Finally, on December 20, 1935, it was announced in the local paper that permission was being formally sought from the I.C.C., jointly by the Suncook Valley and the B&M, to begin to run valley trains into Concord.
+I.C.C. approval for the abandonment of the Hooksett bridges was sought and granted on November 21, cementing the situation further.
+Finally, on December 20, 1935, it was announced in the local paper that permission was being formally sought from the I.C.C., jointly by the Suncook Valley and the B&M, to begin to run Valley trains into Concord.

 The negotiations between the two railroads would drag on for 6 months.